Why Some Products Generate Demand While Others Depend

 Markets evaluate products according to the role they occupy.

-That role is rarely written down, yet it quietly shapes how customers interpret the object in front of them.
+Yet it shapes how customers interpret the object in front of them.

 Is it infrastructure?